silversub/terraform/provider/internet-services-resources.md

 The `ibm_cis_edge_functions_action` resource can be imported by using the ID.
 The ID is composed from an edge functions action name or script name, the domain ID of the domain and the CRN (Cloud Resource Name) concatentated using a `:` character.
 {: shortdesc}

-The domain ID and CRN are located on the overview page of the Internet Services instance in the domain heading of the UI, or by using the {{site.data.keyword.cloud_notm}} cis CLI commands.
+The domain ID and CRN are located on the overview page of the Internet Services instance in the domain heading of the UI, or by using the {{site.data.keyword.cloud_notm}} CIS CLI commands.
 Domain ID is a 32 digit character string of the form: `9caf68812ae9b3f0377fdf986751a78f` CRN is a 120 digit character string of the form: `crn:v1:bluemix:public:internet-svcs:global:a/4ea1882a2d3401ed1e459979941966ea:31fa970d-51d0-4b05-893e-251cba75a7b3::`
 Edge functions action name or script name is a string: `sample_script`.